 PTFE (polytetrafluoroethylene) is a thermoplastic polymer with a density of about 2.160 kg/m³.
 It gains its properties from the aggregate effect of carbon-fluorine bonds, as do all fluorocarbons.
 The fundamental difference is that this material is not melt-processable while all other fluoropolymers are.
 Standard PTFE is not suitable for injection moulding, blow moulding or vacuum forming.

 This material has one of the lowest coefficient of friction of any known solid material.
 That makes it an excellent choice in applications that require anti-stick properties or that are sensitive to wear.
 But that is not the only trick up its sleeve.
-Parts machined in PTFE show a high resistance to temperature, chemicals and even radiance.
+PTFE shows a high resistance to temperature, chemicals and even radiance.
 They also exhibit a high impact strength.

 Thanks to its excellent chemical and physical properties, PTFE is widely found in the semiconductor, pharmaceutical, automotive and chemical sector.
 For accurate dimensions, this material requires special attention during machining.
 For instance, special holding mechanisms are necessary to account for the softness of the material.
 Especially where no high mechanical strength is required and where the use of compounds is not allowed.
 A vast variety of compounds is available on the market: filters such as glass fibre, carbon, graphite, bronze, stainless steel, mica are being used to improve the original properties.

 Pure PTFE has a wide range of applications.
 Typical applications include PTFE coatings for heat exchangers, electrical insulation, O-rings, seals and gaskets, seats and bearings, non-stick surfaces, linings for fuel hoses… Go to PTFE machined parts.